What are the 5 factors that impact a credit score?

 Length of Credit History - 15%

 "Length of credit history" is the length of time that you have been making payments.
 This applies only to institutions that report your payment data to the credit bureaus, such as credit card companies and lenders.
-The longer your credit history, the more information credit bureaus have to determine your trustworthiness.
+The longer your credit history, the more information credit bureaus have.
 A credit builder account can give you opportunity to establish payment history with the credit bureaus over the course of a year.

 New Credit - 10%